 How to Change a Dirty Diaper While Your Baby is Sleeping

 If your baby pooped during sleep, consider how early into their sleep they are.
 If they have the whole night ahead, go ahead and change it – but try and keep things calm and quiet so you don’t rouse them.
 If they are nearing an end of a nap, you wait for them to wake.
 For newborns, experts always recommend you change their diaper if they poop.
 Especially since they likely will wake soon anyways.
+If your baby pooped and fell asleep, quickly change them before putting them safely down on their back in their crib.

 Oftentimes it's not recommended to change your baby’s diaper if they peed during sleep.
 This is because rousing your baby to change their diaper may cause them to wake up and struggle to resettle – and unless they are uncomfortable, there is no concern.

-If you choose to change your baby’s diaper when they’re asleep, follow these tips:
+If you choose to change a poopy diaper if baby is sleeping, follow these tips:

-• Keep their bedroom lights off or dim
+- Keep their bedroom lights off or dim

-• Don’t speak to your baby, or speak in a soft calm voice if they rouse
+- Don’t speak to your baby, or speak in a soft calm voice if they rouse

-• Be quick with your change – clean them with a wipe and re-apply barrier cream and a diaper
+- Be quick with your change – clean them with a wipe and re-apply barrier cream and a diaper

-• Put your baby back in their sleep space and leave the room
+- Put your baby back in their sleep space and leave the room

 If your older baby struggles to fall asleep independently, they often will cry for you to help them settle back to sleep – even if they don’t have a dirty diaper.

-How to Prevent Night Pooping
+How to Prevent Baby Pooping in Sleep

 For newborn babies who eat around the clock, it’s nearly impossible to prevent night pooping – they don’t even realize the difference between day and night yet!